Loading LEO Satellite Availability

 Data Sourcing

-LEO Satellite availability data comes primarily from the May 2026 release of the FCC's Broadband Data Collection program (representing ISPs' availability as of December 2025).
+LEO Satellite availability data comes primarily from the FCC's Broadband Data Collection program, representing ISPs' availability as of December 2025 (published May 2026, with FCC revisions through July 2026).